zhong-j-yu/rekex/doc/UsersGuide.md

         }

         PegParser<Binary> parser = PegParser.of(Binary.class);
-        Binary result = parser.matchFull("0101");
+        Binary binary = parser.matchFull("0101");
-        System.out.println(result.bits().get(3));
+        System.out.println(binary.bits().get(3));

 # PART I -- Grammar as Algebraic Datatypes

-A PEG grammar can be expressed as a collection of algebraic datatypes, *i.e.* `sealed`, `record`, `enum` types.
+A PEG grammar can be represented by a collection of user-defined algebraic datatypes.
-A parser can be generated for this grammar, which outputs parse trees that are statically-typed in these user-defined datatypes.
+An input sentence that matches the grammar can be represented by a parse tree with nodes in these datatypes.

 ## PEG

 [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar)
-(PEG) is similar to Content-Free Grammar (CFG) with two extra features: ordered choice and lookahead.
+(PEG) is similar to Content-Free Grammar (CFG) with two extra features: ordered choice, and lookahead.
 It is easier to use PEG to describe language grammars in many applications.

 We'll use the [Json Grammar](https://www.json.org) as the main example in this document.
 The official grammar is a CFG; we'll treat it as a PEG that's trivially equivalent.

-A PEG contains *grammar symbols*, such as `value, object, member`.
+A PEG contains *grammar symbols*, such as `value, object, member` in Json grammar.
 Each symbol is associated with a *grammar rule*.
 Rules can take the following forms:
 - ordered choice: `value ← object / array / ...`